-- Analyze and identify specific issue concerning the state of the work in order to provide possible suggestions for the development of idea and improvement in the area concern; - to share awareness to others about one's own artistic explorations; - develop a healthy exchange of intellectual, artistic or personal consciousness significant for building one's maturity, perhaps to present state of society, and for its future; - build-up a better sense of responsibility between each person, a strive to eradicate a destructive distinction and virtual differences between individuals; - and, to develop a confidence and skill to speak-out and express one's consciousness in mature manner.
+- Analyze and identify specific issues concerning the state of the work to provide possible suggestions for the development of ideas and improvements around concern. - to share awareness with others about one's own artistic explorations. - develop a healthy exchange of intellectual, artistic, or personal consciousness significant for building one's maturity, perhaps to present state of society, and for its future. - build-up a better sense of responsibility between each person, strive to eradicate destructive distinction and virtual differences between individuals. - and, to develop the confidence and skill to speak-out and express one's consciousness in mature manner.